jjnanthakumar/tkinter-hangman-game/README.md

 # Hangman-Game
 Created hangman game using python
 Have some fun by playing this game......
-Simple U can play this game in your own machine
-Before getting started open your terminal or cmd and type "pip install requests" (mandatory to import this module otherwise it will throw an error)
+Simple U can play this game in your own machine \n Before getting started open your terminal or cmd and type "pip install requests" (mandatory to import this module otherwise it will throw an error)
 ***IF U HAVE ANY IDE'S LIKE VISUAL STUDIO OR PYCHARM ETC..
 THEN DONT FOLLOW THESE STEPS AND U CAN EASILY RUN THIS CODE WITH ONE CLICK IN IDE'S****